-The trial has been made possible with a $500,000 grant from the NSW State Government through the Streets as Shared Spaces program (Round 2).
-The program funds trials that support immediate community needs and test and build the case for more permanent changes that positively impact local economies and community health and wellbeing.
+The trial was made possible with a $500,000 grant from the NSW State Government through the Streets as Shared Spaces program (Round 2).

 - Improved safety and accessibility for pedestrians and cyclists with the installation of traffic calming infrastructure to reduce driver speeds.